umeshramya/jwt-http/README.md

 ```
 ## setPublicFolder
-This method set the public folder simlier to setAssetDirRoutes. but files can be dynamically added hear like uploadinf files and routes creation
+This method set the public folder simlier to setAssetDirRoutes. but files can be  added dynamically hear (i.e at run time) like uploading files and routes creation for them
 1. this method is for setting the public folder
 2. adding uploads, javascript file, images styles etc
 3. example  app.setPublicFolder('public', __dirname)
-4. routes for accessing files from public folder exmple http://www.example.com/public/subfolder//file.type
+4. routes for accessing files from public folder exmple http://www.example.com/public/subfolder/file.type

 ## Cookie